trybick/trance-tuner/website/src/markdown/docs.md

 To add an audio stream click the "Edit" button and enter a URL in the dialog box.
 This URL is saved and will be loaded whenever you start the application.

-Tray Tuner comes with the three radio streams which can be cycled through by clicking the "Random" button.
+Trance Tuner comes with the three radio streams which can be cycled through by clicking the "Random" button.

 #### Hide in Dock